 The very first Non-Fungible Token was created on the Ethereum Blockchain in the year, 2015.
-Since then it has grown to be a very important part of the Western artistic industry.
-Since, its creation, it has had a lot of criticism drawn to it due to the cost of energy used for its blockchain transactions and also its use in some art scams.
+Since then, it has become a very important part of the Western artistic industry.
+Since its creation, it has had a lot of criticism due to the cost of energy used for its blockchain transactions and its use in some art scams.

-By now, you should understand the basics of Non-Fungible Tokens (NFT)s, and we’ll now be moving to a simple step-by-step guide on how you can create these NFTs by yourself.
+By now, you should understand the basics of Non-Fungible Tokens (NFT)s, and we’ll now be moving to a simple step-by-step guide on creating these NFTs by yourself.

 How to create Non-Fungible Tokens

-Creating Non-Fungible Tokens (NFTs) is referred to as “Minting an NFT” on the Cryptocurrency space.
+Creating Non-Fungible Tokens (NFTs) is called “Minting an NFT” in the Cryptocurrency space.
 Check out some of the most popularly used Cryptocurrency slang HERE.
-It’s basically just a fancy way of “Creating something on the Blockchain”.
-In this simple step-by-step guide, I’ll be dwelling more on the Ethereum Blockchain and OpenSea – The most widely-used Non-Fungible Token marketplace.
+It’s a fancy way of “Creating something on the Blockchain.”
+In this simple step-by-step guide, I’ll dwell more on the Ethereum Blockchain and OpenSea – The most widely-used Non-Fungible Token marketplace.

 - Polkadot ($DOT)